-Foreign businesses in India can have a challenging time comprehending and calculating the minimum wage as they differ in every state, and are categorized under multiple criteria, such as region, industry, skills level, and nature of work.
+Foreign businesses in India can have a challenging time comprehending and calculating the minimum wage as they differ in every state and are categorized under multiple criteria, such as region, industry, skill level, and nature of work.

-This article addresses some frequently asked questions, including how minimum wages are calculated in India, what is the penalty for non-compliance, and what are some useful resources that hiring departments in foreign companies may refer to when assessing the country’s labor costs.
+This article addresses some frequently asked questions, including how central minimum wages are calculated in India, what is the penalty for non-compliance, and what some useful resources hiring departments in foreign companies may refer to when assessing the country’s labor costs.

 How is the minimum wage calculated in India?